JohnPPinto/food-geek-food-image-segmentation/docs/index.md

         plt.axis(False);
 ```

-Once all the evaluation is done and the model that is been selected for further process needs to be exported.
-Now, Yolo mentions in their documentation that they have multiple ways to export the model and all of this depends on the different criteria like on which system the model will run on eg. web application, mobile application, etc, and the device type is will run on CPU or GPU and many more.
+Once all the evaluation is done, the model that is been selected for further process needs to be exported.
+Now, Yolo has mentioned in their documentation that they have multiple ways to export the model and all of this depends on the different criteria like on which system the model will run on eg. web application, mobile application, etc, and the device type in which it will run on whether CPU or GPU and many more.

 In our case, I selected the ONNX format, which is capable of interoperability this means that the model is kind of universal in the AI world.